harryjackson/cool/README.md

-I'm trying to cover as much ground as I can without getting bogged down in things like performance, perfect code, perfect api's etc. I write basic tests for almost everying and use valgrind and Xcodes leak detector but that's it.
+I'm trying to cover as much ground as I can without getting bogged down in things like performance, perfect code, perfect api's etc. I write basic tests for almost everything and use valgrind and Xcodes leak detector but that's it.
 This is not production quality C.

 The idea is to make sure that a change that might remotely break something